Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Numerical Results

 \subsubsection{Simulation IV}

 In our fourth numerical experiment, we investigate the ability of our algorithm to estimate multiple unknown bias and variance parameters.
-We thus relax our previous assumption that the sensors all have zero bias, and all have the same variance.
-This is of significant practical interest: in real-data applications, it is often necessary to calibrate the bias and variance of many several different measurement sensors simultaneously, and in real time.
-In particular, we now assume that the sensors belong to $p_1=3$ variance classes, and to $p_2 = 2$ bias classes.
-The true values, and initial estimates, of these new parameters, are given respectively by
+We thus relax our previous assumption that the sensors all have zero bias, and the same variance.
+This scenario is of significant practical interest: in real-data applications, it is often necessary to calibrate the bias and variance of many measurement sensors simultaneously, and in real time.

-The remaining model parameters are assumed to be known, with values unchanged from the first numerical simulation.

-Meanwhile, we now assume that we have $n_y = 6$ sensors in $\Pi = [0,1]^2$.
-Our objective is as in the first numerical experiment - namely, we seek to minimise the uncertainty in the state estimate at a discrete set of spatial locations - although we now only specify three `target' locations.
-For brevity, the target sensor locations and the initial sensor locations are omitted.
-Finally, the step-sizes are of the same form as those in the Simulation Ib.
+In this simulation, we assume that we have $n_y = 11$ sensors in $\Pi = [0,1]^2$, six of which have unknown bias and variance.
+The true values, and initial estimates, of these parameters, are given respectively by